sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 #### [GUIDELINE] Return value of a UseCase function

-Wrap the return value of a UseCase function into a Result<T> class with Success or Failure so that the Presentation layer (View or Bloc) can handle the result easily.
+In general, wrap the return value of a UseCase function into a Result<T> class with Success or Failure so that the Presentation layer (View or Bloc) can handle the result easily.

+However, there are some exceptions.
+For example, a Stream return value should not be wrapped into Result<T>.

 ## Data Layer